Recipe: Crock-Pot Chicken Broth

 • Chicken broth contains the broken down material from cartilage and tendons–that include things like chondroitin sulphates and glucosamine.
 The kind of things found in expensive supplements for arthritis and joint pain.

 • While not a complete protein, gelatin serves as a “protein sparer”…meaning it helps the body better utilize the complete proteins that are taken in.
 This is why chicken broth is essential for those who choose or cannot eat a lot of animal proteins.
+(Read about all the benefits of gelatin here.)

 • Chicken broth supports the immune system by promoting the assimilation of vitamins and minerals.
 Yep, chicken soup really is good for the common cold!